momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L20 - The Crimson Labyrinth.md

 ---

-### **"The Labyrinth That Bleeds"**
+## **The Labyrinth That Bleeds**

-_"It is not stone.
+> _"It is not stone.
 It is not metal.
 The walls are warm beneath your hands, and when you cut them—oh gods, when you cut them—it screams."_
 — **Delver Mareth Voss, last survivor of the Bloodmarked Expedition**

 The Crimson Labyrinth is one of the most feared and least understood of the Eternal Labyrinths.